firebolt-db/godocs/docs/Guides/getting-started.md

    If your engine is **Stopped**, Firebolt may prompt you to start your engine.
 Select **Start Engine**.
 Engine startup typically requires a few moments to complete, as Firebolt prepares your environment for data analysis.

-For more information about Firebolt’s SQL workspace, see <!--- ADD DEVELOP WORKSPACE LINK--->
+For more information about Firebolt’s SQL workspace, see [Use the Develop Workspace](../guides/../Guides/query-data/using-the-develop-workspace.md).

 ## Optimize your workflow